Unearthed-App/unearthed-obsidian/README.md

 Looking to expand support to more sources and offer additional integrations in the future.

+## Tags

+**Premium** Unearthed users can now also sync their Tags.
+This will automatically create tag files in Obsidian and link them to your books.

 ## Video Tutorial (follow along)
 [![Video Tutorial](https://img.youtube.com/vi/uilUlt4wRVs/maxresdefault.jpg)](https://www.youtube.com/watch?v=uilUlt4wRVs)